aryanprasad7/Instagram_bot/README.md

 # Instagram_bot
-This is a simple bot which gives us the array of people who don't follow us
+This is a simple bot made using selenium which gives the difference in the list of followers and following